 Admission to and participation in the TCU Master of Science in Athletic Training (MSAT) Program is a privilege.
-The MSAT Program is unique in that it provides the ATS the opportunity to apply knowledge gained in the classroom through a variety of clinical experiences.
-As an ATS you will be provided experiences not common to the traditional university student.
+The MSAT Program is unique in that it provides the ATS the ability to apply knowledge gained in the classroom through a variety of clinical experiences not common to the traditional university student.

-Athletic Training Students function as a representative of the university.
+Athletic Training Students function as a representative of the program and the university.
 This role has the potential to place the ATS in a position of notoriety within and outside the campus community.
 The privilege of being involved in the MSAT Program, as an ATS, carries with it a great deal of responsibility.
 Therefore, Athletic Training Students are held to high standards of behavioral expectations and professional and ethical conduct.
-Athletic Training Students are expected to conduct themselves in a professional manner at all times that honors and complements themselves, their peers, the MSAT Program, Texas Christian University, and the Athletic Training Profession.
+Athletic Training Students are expected to always conduct themselves in a professional manner that honors and complements themselves, their peers, the MSAT Program, Texas Christian University, and the Athletic Training Profession.